shekokar/cp/README.md

-# cp
+# Competitive Programming
-Solved Problems from Competitive Programming Platforms
+Solved Problems from Competitive Programming Platforms such as
+1. Codechef
+2. Hackerrank